ulspeed/SonotoneJS/README.md

 Versions
 ========

-v0.4.2: Wait for ACK before sending the next part of the file
+v0.4.3: DataChannel: Wait for ACK before sending the next part of the file

 v0.4.1: Use chunk of 64ko to send files